 - 📙 Lesson #3: The survey rewards are still small for a brand like Walmart that makes billions every year.
 So this means that you don’t have to shell out so much.
 It is all until the time your business reaches its satisfactory sampling size.

-For market researchers, incentives are no longer an option, but rather a necessity.
+For market research and incentives are no longer an option, but rather a necessity.

 Having said that, let’s get into the basics of survey incentives, it’s importance for businesses, benefits, types of survey incentives, and tips to create a survey incentive program.